mcasey5216/email-taskrunner/README.md

 ## Concerns
 - Is this overly complicated still, is there an even simpler way to run these tasks?
 - Is this beneficial to "one time" emails, or better for long lasting reoccurring campaigns?
+- How do I fix the file structure so it will only run what needs to be run?

 ## Todo
 - [html entities](https://www.npmjs.com/package/grunt-htmlentities)
 - css inlining - optional grunt command for testing templates
 - markdown readability
+- have the css include only include the necessary css